h3h/bradfordfults.com/business/_posts/2023-09-14-when-a-manager-has-lost-their-mojo.md

 a manager reporting to you is running out of strategic perspective to effectively lead their team out of malaise or slow failure.

-[I’d love to hear more perspectives][MA] from others who have led or suffered from these types of issues.
+[I’d love to hear more perspectives][MA] from others who have led through or suffered from these types of issues.

 [MA]: https://atx.pub/@h3h